Connect with us

 Social Engineering

-What is social engineering, and what role doe it have in whaling phishing?
+What is social engineering, and what does it have in whaling phishing?

-• It’s the malicious attempt to trick you into revealing information that should be kept private
+• It’s a malicious attempt to trick you into revealing information that should be kept private.

-• Following an email, it might be a phone call, and this catches many victims out as the call is not expected, so the request must be valid- right?
+• Following an email, it might be a phone call, and this catches many victims out as the call is not expected, so the request must be valid- proper?
 No wrong.
-NCSC UK calls this: cyber-enabled fraud with a ‘real-world interaction
+NCSC UK calls this cyber-enabled fraud a ‘real-world interaction

-• Mascarades as the victim’s close associates, business partners, with an email address so close only a very keen eye to detail will spot the difference between the fake email address from the authentic email address.
-For example, the difference between the two email addresses may be “-” instead of a “.” as in [email protected] vs [email protected]
+• Mascarades, as the victim’s close associates and business partners with an email address so tight that only a keen eye for detail will spot the difference between the fake and authentic email addresses.
+For example, the difference between the two email addresses may be “-” instead of a “.” as in [email protected] vs. [email protected]

 Tech to Prevent Phishing

-Training all your workers and executive in social engineering methods is worthwhile, as well as implementing security technologies to prevent phishing, including:
+Training all your workers and executives in social engineering methods is worthwhile, as well as implementing security technologies to prevent phishing, including:

 • Web isolation – e.g. Cloudflare

-See this post for an explanation of browser isolation and how it works to protect your business from email phishing and passing on credentials.
+See this post to explain browser isolation and how it protects your business from email phishing and passing on credentials.

 Further Reading

-Phishing is just one type of cyberattack, and all your staff from the top down need to be kept up to date with the latest cyber threats.
+Phishing is just one type of cyberattack, and all your staff from the top down need to be updated with the latest cyber threats.

-See this business blogs article on business network security threats and mistakes.
+See this business blog article on business network security threats and mistakes.
 Or this article on DDoS attacks.

-We also have a good write up on how to ensure you have protection from identity theft and keep your identity safe when you are online.
+We also have a good write-up on ensuring you have protection from identity theft and keeping your identity safe when you are online.

 Finally, here is an article for the upper management of your business – how to know if your staff are a cybersecurity risk.